xixixixxixixixi/cu_walk/README.md

   Yuzhao Liu (GitHub: lyz9518)

 # APP
-see more details at https://www.youtube.com/watch?v=S8zG7kNJjHU
+See more details at https://www.youtube.com/watch?v=S8zG7kNJjHU

 Only CU students can be authorized to register